MOVIE REVIEW: The BFG

 Faithful and imaginative as “The BFG” may be, the proceedings lack contagious inspiration that should come from a film of this intended caliber.
 Other than “whizpopper” humor, the slivers of cuteness present are ineffectual and the intended themes on dreams are lost in yawns.
 The silliness misses any chance at meaning.
 The film is too ridiculous to be approachable and too bizarre to be endearing.

 Most of the technical aspects of the artistic filmmaking are on point, just as expected with Spielberg’s prowess and reputation.
 These areas are rarely his weaknesses.
 His go-to cinematographer/editor team of Janusz Kaminski and Michael Kahn compose every shot to orderly 3D perfection.
 One unexpected disappointment is the slight and insignificant musical score from master composer John Williams.
-If there was ever a screen creation that needed a memorable theme to crawl in your ear, build remembrance, and join the ranks of “Harry Potter,” “E.T.,” and other Williams greats, it was “The BFG.”
+If there was ever a screen creation that needed a memorable theme to crawl in your ear, build remembrance, and join the ranks of “Harry Potter,” “E.T.: the Extra Terrestrial,” and other Williams greats, it was “The BFG.”
 An impact like that is sorely missed.

 One of the redeeming merits of “The BFG” that merges technical savvy and acting is the outstanding performance capture work from recent “Bridge of Spies” Oscar winner/thief Mark Rylance (still sour about Stallone).
 The technology has vastly improved in the dozen years since “The Polar Express,” through the Peter Jackson J.R.R.
 Tolkien film and peaking in the recent “Planet of the Apes” reboots.
 Rylance’s soulful eyes and benevolence emote through the pixels quite well.
 His presence and scale is convincing on screen and his personality fits this simpleton character.